open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

     - topologyKey: provider
       topologyKeyType: Label
       maxSkew: 2
-      # maxSkew is omitted as this term is a soft constraint.
+      whenUnsatisfiable: DoNotSchedule
     - topologyKey: region
       topologyKeyType: Label
+      whenUnsatisfiable: ScheduleAnyway # A soft constraint.
+ScheduleAnyway can be omitted.
   # The spread policy has a scoreCoordinate in prioritizerPolicy.
   # In Additive mode, the weight of SpreadPolicy is 2 by default.
   # In Exact mode, the weight of SpreadPolicy should be set by users.